The Lyrics: 1956 to the Present: Reception

 The book has been translated into eight different languages: German (translator Conny Lösch), Dutch (translator Robert Neugarten), Spanish, Portuguese, French (translators Hélène Borraz, Raphaël Meltz and Louise Moaty), Finnish, Swedish and Italian (translators Franco Zanetti and Luca Perasi).

 Podcast

-Muldoon's conversations recorded with McCartney for the book turned into a podcast McCartney: A Life in Lyrics, with a two series co-produced by iHeartPodcasts, MPL Communications, and Pushkin Industries.
-Season 1 was released on audio streaming platforms between October and December 2023.
-Season 2 was released between February and April 2024.
+Muldoon's conversations recorded with McCartney for the book were turned into a podcast entitled McCartney: A Life in Lyrics, with the two series co-produced by iHeartPodcasts, MPL Communications, and Pushkin Industries.
+Season 1 was released on audio streaming platforms between October and December 2023; season 2 was released between February and April 2024.